micmejia/bible-dump/NKJV/Numbers/Num 32.md

 but we ourselves will be armed, ready _to go_ before the children of Israel until we have brought them to their place; and our little ones will dwell in the fortified cities because of the inhabitants of the land.

 ###### 18
-We will not return to our homes until every one of the children of Israel has [^a]received his inheritance.
+We will not return to our homes until every one of the children of Israel has received his inheritance.

 ###### 19
 For we will not inherit with them on the other side of the Jordan and beyond, because our inheritance has fallen to us on this eastern side of the Jordan."